bohandley/tree-visual/time.md

         xpack - CT & xCT - pack
         xpack - Sunburst & xsunburst - pack
       refactor hover linking

+6/26/2020
+  4:30pm-6:30pm
+    fix hover issues and linking for pack leaf nodes refactor utilities

+6/27/2020
+  3:30pm
+    ??fix bug, restriction on sunburst and CT on load issue is that the treeLib config isn't changing with radial_tree

 5/ /2020 NEED TO REFACTOR THAT LEAF THING
 Next
   -pass json into the build functions